 Pursuant to our Plan, the Successor's initial board of directors may be comprised of up to 11 members.
 Each holder of 10% or more of the beneficial voting power of the Successor on November 30, 2009 had the right to appoint one member of the initial board of directors for each 10% of the Class A common stock beneficial voting power held.
 Those holders and their appointees were and are: Funds affiliated with AP Charter Holdings, L.P. - Messrs.
 Zinterhofer and Glatt; Oaktree Opportunities Investments, L.P. - Mr. Karsh; and Funds advised by Franklin Advisers, Inc. - Mr. Cohn.
-Mr. Allen had the right to appoint four board members of the initial board of directors and appointed Messrs.
-Conn, Markley, McGrath and Temple.
-Pursuant to the Plan, Mr. Smit was also appointed to serve on the initial board of directors.
+Mr. Allen had the right to appoint four board members of the initial board of directors.
 Members of the Successor's initial board of directors will serve until the next annual meeting of stockholders which will not be held until at least 12 months following the Effective Date.
-Thereafter, for as long as shares of the new Charter Class B common stock are outstanding, holders of the new Charter Class A common stock and of directors (rounded up to the nearest whole number), and all other members of the board of directors will be elected by majority vote of the holders of the new Charter Class A common stock and new Charter preferred stock, voting together as a single class.
+Thereafter, for as long as shares of the new Charter Class B common stock will have the right to elect 35% of the members of the new Charter Class A common stock and new Charter preferred stock, voting together as a single class.

-Candidates for director are nominated by the board of directors, based on the recommendation of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee members are Messrs.
+Candidates for director are nominated by the board of directors, based on the recommendation of the Nominating and Corporate Governance Committee members are Messrs.
 Karsh, Markley and McGrath.
 Mr. Karsh is Chairman of the Committee.
 Charter's Corporate Governance Guidelines provide that, among other things, that candidates for new board members to be considered by the Charter's board of directors should be individuals from diverse business and professional backgrounds with unquestioned high ethical standards and professional achievement, knowledge and experience.
 Candidates should include diversity of gender, race and national origin, education, professional experience and differences in viewpoints and skills.
-The Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity; however, the board of directors and the Nominating and Corporate Governance Committee believe that it is essential that board members represent diverse viewpoints.
+The Nominating and Corporate Governance Committee believe that it is essential that board members represent diverse viewpoints.
 In considering candidates for the Board, the Nominating and Corporate Governance Committee considers the entirety of each candidate's credentials in the context of these standards.
-In addition, director candidates must be individuals with the time and commitment necessary to perform the duties of a board member and other special skills that complement or supplement the skill sets of current directors.
+In addition, director candidates must be individuals with the time and committeent necessary to perform the duties of a board member and other special skills that complement or supplement the skill sets of current directors.